State of the Climate

 - Synoptic Discussion — a summary of synoptic activity in the U.S.

-The globally-averaged temperature for October 2013 was the seventh warmest October since record keeping began in 1880.
-October 2013 also marks the 37th consecutive October and 344th consecutive month with a global temperature above the 20th century average.
+The globally-averaged temperature for November 2013 was the highest for November since record keeping began in 1880.
+November 2013 also marks the 37th consecutive November and 345th consecutive month with a global temperature above the 20th century average.

 - Some national highlights are included below: